-The Native American pathfinders along the rock palisades of the Mississippi River did as present-day hikers do – in coursing the bluffs, they took the paths of least resistance.
-The trails at the Mississippi Palisades, especially the park’s southern routes, puts you in touch with the past.
-Walk them and you’ll trace the footsteps of all those who came before you, some of whom came this way nearly a thousand years ago.
+The Native American pathfinders along the rock palisades of the Mississippi River did as present-day hikers do—in coursing the bluffs, they took the paths of least resistance.
+The trails at the Mississippi Palisades, especially the park’s southern routes, put you in touch with the past.
+Walk them, and you’ll trace the footsteps of all those who came before you, some of whom came this way nearly a thousand years ago.

-Palisades is the word used to describe a line of lofty, steep cliffs usually seen along a river, and Mississippi Palisades, 3 miles north of Savanna in Carroll County, handsomely lives up to its name.
-Caves are evident as are dangerous sink holes-limestone caves that go straight down.
+Palisades is the word used to describe a line of lofty, steep cliffs usually seen along a river.
+Mississippi Palisades, 3 miles north of Savanna in Carroll County, handsomely lives up to its name.
+Caves are evident, as are dangerous sinkholes—limestone caves that go straight down.
 Erosion has carved intriguing rock formations, including Indian Head, with its aquiline characteristics, and Twin Sisters, a pair of humanoid figures on the bluff tops.
-The U.S. Interior Department recognized the remarkable nature of this area when in 1973 it designated acreage here as a national landmark.
+The U.S. Interior Department recognized the remarkable nature of this area when, in 1973, it designated acreage here as a national landmark.

 Two youth camping areas are also available.
 These may be reserved from June 1 through October 31.
 An adult must accompany every group of 15 minors.
 Any group of 25 or more must get permission from the site personnel before entering the park.